wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 efficient.
 Second, stack allocators support constant time deallocation of all objects on the stack by just resetting the allocation pointer.
 This is a great advantage over quick-fit, which has linear-time deallocation.

+We next describe the details of the design as follows.
+At allocation time, programmers need to provide both the allocation size, and the lifetime information indicated by an integer.
+Different integers represent different lifetime, and the numeric values of these integers have nothing to do with the actual lifetime.
+The allocator maintains a few stack allocators, one for each possible lifetime.